yast/yast.github.io/_posts/2021-07-27-digest-of-yast-development-sprints-127-128.md

 As you may know, we recently [introduced]({{site.baseurl}}/blog/2021-06-01/sprint-124) a YaST client to validate complex profiles that include Embedded Ruby, rules and classes and/or scripts.
-Generally, such a validation could be done without root permissions, but there are some situations where superuser priviledges are required.
+Generally, such a validation could be done without root permissions, but there are some situations where superuser privileges are required.

 To mitigate the implications, we introduced several improvements in the `check-profile` tool.
 You can see the details in the description of the [corresponding pull